 - Signs: For posted signs, a universal symbol will be used or the sign will be in English and Spanish.
-Where the text of a posted sign is informational and of key importance, that text will be available in the top ten (10) LEP languages by other means, such as by PowerPoint presentation in waiting areas and/or by translated handouts. - Informational documents: OATH uses annual data from the previous year to determine which languages it should use in its translations and reviews this usage on an annual basis in order to ensure that OATH is servicing its current LEP populations.
+Where the text of a posted sign is informational and of key importance, that text will be available in the top ten (10) LEP languages under Local Law 30 by other means, such as by PowerPoint presentation in waiting areas and/or by translated handouts. - Informational documents: OATH uses annual data from the previous year to • determine which languages it should use in its translations and reviews this usage on an annual basis in order to ensure that OATH is servicing its current LEP populations.
 When the text of a key document is translated, it will be translated into the top ten (10) languages used by OATH respondents.
-A review of 2017 usage of its interpretation and translation services from its vendors show that the top ten (10) languages used by OATH last year are the same ten (10) languages that are required under Local Law 30 and so no additional or supplemental languages are necessary for document translation.
-Current documents will be translated into the two (2) additional languages of French and Polish, as mandated by LL30. - Forms: Forms are documents on which the name (the field name) of each blank area on the form is always the same, but on which one-of-a-kind (unique) information is filled in.
-Some forms are filled in by OATH staff (such as Orders of Adjournment); and some forms are filled in by persons appearing at OATH (such as Notices of Appearance).
-OATH has translated all forms for its Hearings Division into the top eight (8) languages.
+A review of 2019 usage of its interpretation and translation services from its vendors show that the top ten (10) languages used by OATH last year are the same ten (10) languages that are required under Local Law 30 and so no additional or supplemental languages are necessary for document translation.
+Informational documents are translated in order of request.
+If a group or individual or agency makes a request for a document to be translated, we will translate that document into at least that language but often many more at that same time.
+An example of this is our Fact Sheets, which are informational in nature, but often times about another agency's processes, not OATH's.
+For this reason, they are lower level priority document.
+See here: https://www1.nyc.gov/site/oath/about/fact-sheets-common-issues-casetypes.page - Forms: Forms are documents on which the name (the field name) of each blank area on the form is always the same, but on which one-of-a-kind

+(unique) information is filled in.
+OATH has translated all forms for its Hearings Division into the top ten (10) languages.
 Even if the language used on a form is not one of the languages in which a form has been translated, OATH will accept that form and will translate the submission, free of charge to the respondent, before it is assigned to the proper unit for further action.

-All forms will be translated into the two (2) additional languages of French and Polish, as mandated by LL30. - Quality Assurance Check: OATH will do a quality assurance check on forms and the brochures that it has translated to ensure that the translation is accurate.
+• Quality Assurance Check: OATH has done a quality assurance check on forms and the brochures that it has translated to ensure that the translation is accurate.
 OATH has traditionally used volunteers from the City's Language Bank or OATH employees to assist with the review process.